Runtime Gate v0.1 MCP-Native Sub-100ms Fail-Closed Pre-Execution

 NIST AI Agent Standards

-Initiative launched Feb 17, 2026 · NCCoE comment period through Apr 2, 2026
+Initiative launched Feb 17, 2026 · NCCoE comment period closed Apr 2, 2026 · Standards development ongoing

 NCCoE concept paper on AI agent identity and authorization identifies the need for runtime controls.
 NIST AI 800-4 (March 2026) confirms post-deployment monitoring alone is insufficient.
-AIQCYSY submitted formal comment to this initiative identifying the access authorization vs. action authorization gap.

 AIQCYSY fills the action authorization gap the concept paper identifies but does not solve